Geometry, Computation, and Optimality in Stochastic Optimization: Minimax optimality and quadratically convex constraint sets

 \section{Minimax optimality and quadratically convex constraint sets}

-We begin our contributions by considering quadratically convex constraint sets, providing lower bounds on the minimax risk and matching upper bounds on the minimax regret of convex optimization over such sets.
-We further show that these are attained by \diag{}.
-While the analogy with the Gaussian sequence model is nearly complete, in distinction to the work of~\citeauthor{DonohoLiMa90} (where results depend solely on the constraints $\Theta$), our results necessarily depend on the geometry of the subdifferential.
+We begin by providing lower bounds on the minimax risk and matching upper bounds on the minimax regret of convex optimization over quadratically convex constraint sets, where \dscaled achieve the regret bounds.
+While the analogy with the Gaussian sequence model is nearly complete, in distinction to the work of~\citeauthor{DonohoLiMa90} (where results depend solely on the constraints $\optdomain$, as in Corollary~\ref{corollary:qc-gsm}), our results necessarily depend on the geometry of the subdifferential.
 Consequently, we distinguish throughout this section between quadratically and non-quadratically convex geometry of the gradients.
-To set the stage and preview our contributions, we begin our study with the familiar case of $\Theta = \ball{p}{0}{1}$ and norm on the subgradients $\gamma = \norms{\cdot}_r$ (mnemonically, $\gamma$ for gradients), with $p\in [2, \infty]$ (so that $\Theta$ is quadratically convex) and $r \ge 1$.
+To set the stage for our contributions, we begin with the classical case of $\optdomain = \ball{p}{0}{1}$ with $p\in [2, \infty]$ (so that $\optdomain$ is quadratically convex) and norm $\gamma = \norms{\cdot}_r$ with $r \ge 1$.
 We then turn to arbitrary quadratically convex constraint sets and first show results in the case of general quadratically convex norms on the subgradients.
-We conclude the section by proving that, when the subgradients do not lie in a quadratically convex set but lie in a weighted $\ell_r$ ball (for $r\in[1, 2]$), \diag{} are still minimax rate optimal.
+We conclude the section by proving that, when the subgradients do not lie in a quadratically convex set but lie in a weighted $\ell_r$ ball (for $r\in[1, 2]$), \dscaled are still minimax rate optimal.